Keywords

 This article is included in the Plant Science gateway.

 Plant pan-genomes, which aggregate genomic sequences and annotations from multiple individuals of a species, have emerged as transformative tools for understanding genetic diversity, adaptation, and evolutionary dynamics.
-Super-pan-genomes, extending across species boundaries, further enable comparative analyses of clades or genera, bridging breeding applications with evolutionary insights (Shang et al., 2022; Li et al., 2023a).
 However, the absence of standardized practices for data generation, analysis, and sharing hinders reproducibility and interoperability.
 This white paper presents a harmonized framework developed by the ELIXIR E-PAN consortium, addressing nomenclature, quality control (QC), data formats, visualization, and community practices.
 By adopting these guidelines, researchers can enhance FAIR (Findable, Accessible, Interoperable, Reusable) compliance, foster collaboration, and accelerate translational applications in crop improvement and evolutionary biology.

 plant pan-genome, white paper, standards, quality control

 Pan-genomes capture both core genomic elements (shared across individuals) and accessory components (variable or unique to subsets), offering unprecedented resolution for studying traits such as disease resistance, environmental adaptation, and domestication (Qin et al., 2021; Zhou et al., 2022).
+When sampling extends across species boundaries, the prefix super indicates a higher-level taxonomic order (Schreiber et al., 2024).
+Super-pan-genomes further enable comparative analyses of clades or genera, bridging breeding applications with evolutionary insights (Shang et al., 2022; Li et al., 2023a).
 Super-pan-genomes, which span multiple species, provide evolutionary context for gene family dynamics and speciation events, as demonstrated in clades like Brassicaceae (Jiao & Schneeberger, 2020) and Solanaceae (Alonge et al., 2022).
 In plant genomics, pan-genomes are vital for understanding genetic diversity, adaptation, and evolutionary dynamics, particularly given the extensive variation observed in plant species (Schreiber et al., 2024).
 Despite their potential, inconsistencies in data management—such as ad hoc naming conventions, variable QC practices, and fragmented repository use—limit cross-study comparisons and data reuse.

 The ELIXIR E-PAN consortium synthesizes insights from foundational studies on barley (Hordeum vulgare), rice (Oryza sativa), tomato (Solanum lycopersicum), and Arabidopsis (Arabidopsis thaliana) to propose actionable standards.
 These guidelines aim to unify the plant genomics community, ensuring robust, interoperable resources for breeding and evolutionary research.